-Proposals must include a 50% match of the THTF development dollars awarded.
-THTF developer fees allocated to the project are not required to be matched.
+Proposals must include a 50% match of the Competitive Grants Funds requested.
 Eligible Sources of Match include:

-- A. Grants from other agencies. - B. Federal sources such as the Community Development Block Grant ("CDBG") program or USDA Rural Development. - C. Cash Contributions by local church groups, local agencies, or contributions by individuals.
-2024 Competitive Grants Program

-D. Bank loans.

-- E. A funding pool established by a local lender for the applicant. - F. Supportive services provided for projects serving individuals with disabilities, homeless veterans, formerly incarcerated individuals, older persons, or youth transitioning out of the foster care system.
+- A. Grants from other agencies. - B. Federal sources such as the Community Development Block Grant ("CDBG") program, HOME or USDA Rural Development award. - C. Cash Contributions by local church groups, local agencies, or contributions by individuals. - D. Bank loans. - E. A funding pool established by a local lender for the applicant. - F. Supportive services provided for projects serving individuals with disabilities, homeless veterans, formerly incarcerated individuals, older persons, or youth transitioning out of the foster care system.
 The value of supportive services may be counted over the length of the applicable compliance period. - G. Rental assistance tied to the property.
 To be eligible, the commitment of rental assistance must extend beyond the end of the grant term.
 The value of rental assistance may be counted over the duration of the compliance period.
-For purposes of application scoring, THDA will onlycount that value of rental assistance that extends beyond the grant term. - H. The value of property already owned by the Applicant upon which the proposed housing will be rehabilitated or constructed.
+For purposes of application scoring, THDA will only count that value of rental assistance that extends beyond the grant term. - H. The value of property already owned by the Applicant upon which the proposed housing will be rehabilitated or constructed.
 The appraised value of the property must be documented by appraisal or tax assessment. - I. The value of donated property upon which the proposed housing will be rehabilitated or constructed.
-The appraised value of the property must be documented by appraisal or tax assessment. - J. HOME grants from local participating jurisdictions to non-profit applicants.
+The appraised value of the property must be documented by appraisal or tax assessment.

+J. HOME grants from local participating jurisdictions to non-profit applicants.